 But according to California product liability laws, the warning of harm or risk of injury must be written in plain English, understandable to the average consumer, and must be in a visible place or where the user is expected to see it.

 You may have wondered why almost all power tools include warnings directly on the product as opposed to being buried deep in technical manuals.
-More importantly, manufacturers and other parties involved in the chain of distribution must stay knowledgeable about their product and be able to proactively react to any risks when discovered.
+More importantly, manufacturers and other parties involved in the chain of distribution must stay knowledgeable about their products and be able to proactively react to any risks when discovered.

-In any case, it is highly advised to speak to a Long Beach product liability attorney at the JML Law to figure out whether or not your particular case can qualify as a failure to warn or any other type of a product liability case.
-Get a free consultation by calling our offices at 818-610-8800 or send us an email.
+In any case, it is highly advised to speak to a Long Beach product liability attorney at the JML Law to figure out whether or not your particular case can qualify as a failure to warn or any other type of product liability case.
+Get a free consultation by calling our offices at 818-610-8800 or sending us an email.